jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.4.2
+The latest version is 1.4.3

+### Version 1.4.3

+* Fixed a bug when handling a response from the delete command.

 ### Version 1.4.2